Jyothi181/Buffer-and-XOR-Layout/README.md

 - VLSI aims to translate the circuit concepts onto the silicon.Stick diagrams are the means of capturing topography and layer information.
 Stick diagrams are convey layer information through colour codes (or monochrome encoding)

-- There are 4 layers : N diffusion, P diffusion, poly silicon, metal
+- There are 4 layers : N diffusion, P diffusion, poly silicon and metal

 ## Layer information through colour codes